THEO TOPCO LIMITED MODERN SLAVERY STATEMENT

-Our procurement activities take place in the UK and our contractors and suppliers are predominantly UK based, although a minority are based in the EU and one of our funding partners is based in the U.S. Some of our suppliers subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
+Our procurement activities take place in the UK and our contractors and suppliers are predominantly UK based, although a minority are based in the EU and India and one of our funding partners is based in the U.S. Some of our suppliers subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
 Whilst we consider that the risk is very low, we recognise that no supply chain can be considered entirely risk free.

 4. Our Policies

 Our Corporate Social Responsibility Policy reflects Key Group’s commitment to acting ethically and with integrity in all our business relationships.
 Key Group’s Company Handbook contains a Grievance Procedure, Personal Harassment Policy and a Whistleblowing Policy aimed at giving our colleagues a platform to raise concerns of any wrongdoing or poor working practices.
 This extends to human rights violations, including modern slavery.
 All such reports will be fully investigated and appropriate remedial action taken.

 5. Our Progress

 We believe that there is a low risk of slavery and human trafficking within our operations.
 Any potential risk is mitigated as a result of our policies and procedures, the controls built into our business operations and the knowledge, skills and behaviours of our colleagues.
 These are clear performance indicators by which we can measure our effectiveness.
 In addition, we have processes in place to encourage the reporting of concerns and protect whistle-blowers.

 In 2020 we:

 • Continued to raise a general awareness of the topic amongst our colleagues via the Key Group Annual Training, encouraging colleagues to report concerns and providing assurance that such concerns will be acted upon.

 • Continued to engage with our key suppliers to verify that they have taken appropriate steps to ensure there is no slavery or human trafficking in their business or supply chains.